OpenNebula/docs/source/release_notes/release_notes/acknowledgements.rst

 Qcow2 snapshots implementation was funded by `BIT.nl <https://www.bit.nl>`__ in the context of the Fund a Feature Program.

-GPU support was funded by `SURFsara <https://www.surfsara.nl>`__ in the context of the Fund a Feature Program.
+GPU devices support was funded by `SURFsara <https://www.surfsara.nl>`__ in the context of the Fund a Feature Program.